lprfernandes-masters/Software-development-in-practice_End-of-Module-Assignment/README.md

 This project was developed to build a record management system for a specialized travel agency.
 The system can handle three different types of records:

-Client Records
+* Client Records
-Flight Records
+* Flight Records
-Airline Records
+* Airline Records

 The system provides a simple and intuitive Graphical User Interface (GUI) that allows users to:

-Create, Delete, Update, and Search/Display records Store and manage records using Python's list of dictionaries Save records to the file system in JSON and load them upon starting the application
+* Create, Delete, Update, and Search/Display records
+* Store and manage records using Python's list of dictionaries
+* Save records to the file system in JSON and load them upon starting the application

 # Features

-Create a Record: Add new client, flight, or airline records.
+* Create a Record:
+   * Client records
+   * Flight record
+   * Airline records

-Delete a Record: Remove an existing record.
+* Delete a Record:
+   * Remove an existing record.

-Update a Record: Edit details of an existing record.
+* Update a Record:
+   * Edit details of an existing record.

-Search and Display a Record: Search for records and view detailed information.
+* Search and Display a Record:
+   * Search for records and view detailed information.

 # The records are stored as follows: